uwsampa/sampa-public/README.md

 This site uses [Jekyll][] and [bibble][] to generate a static Sampa website complete with publications, personnel, and news.

+Looking for how to add or edit the Sampa meeting schedule?
+Too bad.
+James put it in [the wrong repo](https://github.com/uwsampa/schedule).

 Editing
 -------